wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 If you already have an existing instance in your EC2 service, you can download the ERT in Cloud Quick Start example application from [Thomson Reuters Developer Community: Elektron WebSocket API download page](https://developers.thomsonreuters.com/elektron/websocket-api/downloads) and upload the package to your EC2 instance.
 The ERT in Cloud Quick Start example application contains the same Python, Java, C# examples and README.txt files as same as Thomson Reuters AMI.

-Before running the Python application, you need to install the following required libraries via the ```pip install``` command in your EC2 instance:
+The Python example has been qualified with Python versions 2.7.14 and 3.6.7.
+You need to install the following required Python libraries via the ```pip install``` command in your EC2 instance before running the example:
 - [requests](https://pypi.org/project/requests/) library.
 - [websocket-client](https://pypi.org/project/websocket-client/) library (*version 0.49 or greater*).